Nolan Arenado Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- Arenado leads St. Louis with a slugging percentage of .490, fueled by four extra-base hits.
+- Arenado leads St. Louis in slugging percentage (.472) thanks to four extra-base hits.

-- Among the qualifying batters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 50th, and he is 64th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 57th, and he is 73rd in the league in slugging.

+- In 92.3% of his 13 games this season, Arenado has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.